19hours/sg-statutes/Acts/Evidence Act.md

 At his trial the following facts may be in issue:

-thatAcausedB’sdeath;
+thatAcausedB’s death;

-thatAintended to causeB’sdeath;
+thatAintended to causeB’s death;

 thatAhad received grave and sudden provocation fromB;

-thatAat the time of doing the act which causedB’sdeath was by reason of unsoundness of mind incapable of knowing its nature.
+thatAat the time of doing the act which causedB’s death was by reason of unsoundness of mind incapable of knowing its nature.

 ### “Relevant”